Edited by Julie Lindquist, Bree Straayer, and Bump Halbritter

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is available in a print edition from the National Council of Teachers of English.

-Copyright © 2023 NCTE.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
+Copyright © 2023 by the Conference on College Composition and Communication of the National Council of Teachers of English.
 262 pages, with notes and references.
 This book is available in print from National Council of Teachers of English as well as from any online or brick-and-mortar bookstore.
 Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.